-During the year, pursuant to the provisions of the Companies Act, 2013, following evaluations were carried out:
+During the year, pursuant to the provisions of the Act, following evaluations were carried out:

-a.
-The members of Nomination and Remuneration Committee carried outannual evaluation of each Directors performance;
+i.
+The members of Nomination and Remuneration Committee carried out an annual evaluation of each Directors performance;

-c.
-In a separate meeting, the Independent Directors carried out evaluation of performance of Non-Independent Directors i.e. Executive Directors, the Board as a whole and the Chairman of the Company.
+iii.
+In a separate meeting, the Independent Directors evaluated the performance of Non-Independent Directors i.e. Executive Directors, the Board as a whole and the Chairman of the Company.

 The evaluation process was based on the criteria mentioned in the given questionnaires, which set the broad parameters for appraisal of each Director, the Board and its Committees.
 The detailed questionnaires are designed in such a way to keep different point of views for each evaluation.

 RELATED PARTY TRANSACTIONS